Jay Penske: Early life and education

-Born in New York City, New York, Penske is the youngest son of Kathy, an English school teacher and Roger Penske, the founder and chairman of the Penske Corporation and former race car driver.
-Penske is an alumnus of St. Mary's Preparatory, in Detroit Michigan, after having attended Cranbrook, Tabor Academy, and Lawrenceville.
+Born in New York City, Penske is the youngest son of Kathy, an English school teacher and Roger Penske, the founder and chairman of the Penske Corporation and former race car driver.
+Penske is an alumnus of St. Mary's Preparatory, in Detroit, Michigan, after having attended Cranbrook, Tabor Academy, and Lawrenceville.

 Penske graduated from the University of Pennsylvania's Wharton School with a Bachelor of Science in Management of Information Systems and Finance.
-He is on the board of the Entrepreneurial School at the Wharton School as of 2007, and is also a member of the University of Pennsylvania Library's Board of Directors.
+He is on the board of the Entrepreneurial School at the Wharton School as of 2007, and is also a member of the University of Pennsylvania Library's board of directors.

 Businesses and career

 Early Career – Cell Phone for Kids and Rare Books

 Penske co-founded Firefly Mobile, Inc., a wireless company that developed the Firefly mobile phone for children, and other youth targeted mobile devices and products.

-Penske also founded and owned Dragon Books, Ltd., a Los Angeles-based antiquarian and used bookstore which sold rare and collectible books which opened for business in 1999, and closed fifteen years later in 2014.[9]
-Dragon Books, Ltd. was named after Penske's favorite childhood book, “Dragon, Dragon,” written by John Gardner.
+Penske also founded and owned Dragon Books, Ltd., a Los Angeles-based antiquarian and used bookstore which sold rare and collectible books which opened for business in 1999, and closed fifteen years later in 2014.
+It was named after Penske's favorite childhood book, “Dragon, Dragon,” written by John Gardner.